 So, through their responses to open-ended questions, I can hear their perspective and know what areas I need to work on to get them to the acceptance level.

 But for infants and toddlers you do need an environment that reflects global diversity, because that is the exposure part.
-Make children aware there are babies with brown skin, black skin, white skin, blue eyes, curly hair and so on—and it’s gradual because infants can only take in some much.
+Make children aware there are babies with brown skin, black skin, white skin, blue eyes, curly hair and so on—and it’s gradual because infants can only take in so much.
 I’m giving the example of faces, because children are really interested in faces.
 Then they can look at you when you show them pictures and you can say things like, “Yes, his skin is black and yours is white.”
 It’s your body language in combination with your tone of voice that is going to create the awareness that these differences are all okay and acceptable.

 So what is the best way to integrate diversity, including multiculturalism, in a program?